bettercss/utilities/libs/flex/README.md

 # Flex

-The `Flex` library is a collection of utlities to handle complex layouts using flexbox layout mode to arrange elements on a page.
+The `Flex` library is a collection of utilities to handle complex layouts using flexbox layout mode to arrange elements on a page.

 ## Base